What we know after a driver crashes into pedestrians on New Orleans’ Bourbon Street, killing 10

 Here’s what we know about the attack:

 Police said the driver sped through a crowd along Bourbon Street around 3:15 a.m.
 Wednesday as revelers had gathered to celebrate the start of the New Year.
-Ten people were killed and 30 were injured and taken to five local hospitals.
+Ten people were killed and more than 30 others were injured and taken to five local hospitals.
+Two police officers were also wounded in a shootout with the suspect.

 FBI said the suspect is dead after a firefight with police.
 New Orleans police said that after the vehicle came to a stop, the suspect reportedly opened fire on responding officers, who returned fire.
-The victim was struck and subsequently declared deceased on scene.
-Further information on the suspect was not released.
+The suspect was struck and subsequently declared dead at the scene.
+Further information on the suspect was not immediately released.

 Authorities said Bourbon Street was filled with revelers toasting the start of 2025 and attending New Year’s Eve parties when the attack occurred.
 Crowds in New Orleans have been ballooning in anticipation of Wednesday night’s Sugar Bowl college football playoff game between No. 2 Georgia and No. 3 Notre Dame.
 Officials said that game would go on as scheduled.